dp-zini/CustomTube-Forever/README.md

 ## Why this fork is fast

-CustomTube-Forever keeps the original's front-end-only design, and that's the whole point.
+CustomTube-Forever keeps the original's front-end-only design.

-StarTube and similar successors rely on **Vorapis 2013 (V3)** — a backend layer that sits between you and YouTube, intercepting and rewriting API responses before the page ever sees them.
-That's powerful, but it's also overhead on every request.
+StarTube and similar successors rely on **Vorapis 2013 (V3)** - a backend layer that sits between your browser and YouTube, intercepting and rewriting API responses before the page ever sees them.
+That allows it to have more accurate layout designs, but it's also huge performance overhead on every request.

 CustomTube-Forever doesn't do any of that.
-It's CSS and DOM work, applied directly in the page.
-No backend interception layer, no proxy, no extra round-trips.
-That's what made the original feel snappy compared to backend-driven alternatives, and this fork keeps it that way.
+It's CSS and DOM, applied directly to the page.
+No backend interception layer, no proxy.

 If you missed how light the old CustomTube felt, that's what you're getting back.